-- Fill out the Counselor Brag Sheet on Naviance
+- Fill out the Counselor Brag Sheet on Naviance.

-- Ask their counselor in person (and provide any additional information they request)
+- Ask their counselor in person (and provide any additional information they request).

-SHS believes that students should choose an affordable post secondary path.
+SHS believes that students should choose an affordable postsecondary path.
 We partner with an organization called uAspire to help students complete the financial aid application process.
 See our Financial Aid page for more information.

 Families Together Somerville

-The new Families Together Somerville program is a family-to-family mentoring program which pairs first generation college-going juniors’ families with another Somerville family that has direct experience with the college application process.
+The new Families Together Somerville program is a family-to-family mentoring program that pairs first generation college-going juniors’ families with another Somerville family that has direct experience with the college application process.
 Parents and guardians with familiarity with the college application process will serve as guides and mentors to selected juniors and their families as they work through the college application process.
-Contact Director College and Career Readiness Melanie Kessler for more information or fill out the forms below.
-Ms. Kessler will also connect students and families in the program to the extensive set of resources at Somerville High School, including Enroot, UAspire and College and Career Counselors.
+Contact Director of College and Career Readiness Melanie Kessler for more information or fill out the forms below.
+Ms. Kessler will also connect students and families in the program to the extensive set of resources at Somerville High School, including Enroot, UAspire, and College and Career Counselors.